 However, as convenient as crystal litters can be for people, cats are likely to see things from a different perspective.
 The tiny, jagged crystalline particles can be very hard on a cat's sensitive paws.
 Even if your cat consents to using a crystal litter, it may not be very happy about it.
-There's also a downside from the human perspective: Once a portion of crystal litter has reached its absorbency limit, you'll end up with a pool of urine in the box.
+There's also a downside from the human perspective: once a portion of crystal litter has reached its absorbency limit, you'll end up with a pool of urine in the bottom of the cat litter box.

 While not many brands of crystal litters receive consistently favorable feedback, Fresh Step Crystals (Est. $24 for 8 lbs.) stands out at user review sites.
 It generates more than 1,250 reviews at Walmart.com, earning 4.7 stars out of 5, with 96 percent of owners saying they'd recommend the cat litter to a friend.
 Reviewers say that the silica gel crystals do a great job of controlling odors as well as absorbing urine.